walterhiggins/ScriptCraft/docs/API-Reference.md

 ## Global variables

- There are a few special javascript variables available in ScriptCraft...
+ There are a few special JavaScript variables available in ScriptCraft...

 ### `__plugin` variable
  The ScriptCraft JavaPlugin object.